Futakoi: Twins Heroines

 Sara is voiced by Kaori Mizuhashi and Sōju is voiced by Mai Kadowaki.

+Both sisters have long platinum blonde hair, and Soju ties it into two black ribbons.Because Soju was sickly when she was young, her younger sister Sara wants to protect her older sister Soju, whom she has grown up with.
+On the first day of school in the year Soju and Sara started separate classes, she met the protagonist soju has a soft and gentle personality.
+She loves the kind Sara who has tried to protect her since she was little.Sara speaks and acts bluntly; at first, she is aggressive toward the protagonist, but at heart she is very kind, and later, like Sōju, she gradually becomes attracted to him.
 Twin girls who are the same in all but personality: Sōju is mild-mannered and ill-bodied, whereas Sara is rougher in her speech and more energetic.
 Nozomu meets Sōju while she was painting at the shrine, and Sara wanted him to be loyal to her.
 Sara herself has a love-hate relationship with Nozomu.
 They leave the city before the end of the series and come back at the end.